Szumak75/JskWorkClock/README.md

 # JskWorkClock

 A simple tool for creating reports on overtime worked.

-... work in progress.